The CashValue_ME Model#

 of projection period as C and D model points.

-You can do so by defining, for example, seg_id
+You can do so by defining, for example, seg_id to

-filter model points in the formula of model_point()
+filter model points in the formula of model_point().

 The code below is an example of the modified formula of model_point()

-to filter the model points by seg_id
+to filter the model points by seg_id:

 >>> Projection.model_point.formula